mrkaleArduinoLib/gbj_memory/README.md

 ## erase()
 #### Description
 The method writes byte value `0xFF` (all binary 1s) to entire memory.
-- The methods utilizes the method [fill()](#fill) from 0 position with entire byte capacity of a memory chip while it writes memory page by page.
+- The methods utilizes the method [fill()](#fill) from 0 position with entire byte capacity of the memory while it writes memory page by page.
-- For higher capacity chips the erasing can take a longer time due to paging by memory pages and two-wire buffer limited size.
+- For higher capacity memory the erasing can take a longer time due to paging by memory pages and two-wire buffer limited size.

 #### Syntax
     uint8_t erase();